paladin-t/b8/docs/manual.md

 ### Sound effects

-Redundant sound effect callings will be abandoned if the queue is already full.
+Redundant sound effect callings will be abandoned if all the channels are occupied.

 * `SFX y, hz, tm, ...`: plays a sound effect sequence, can be used with one or more sets of instructions as `SFX y0, hz0, tm0, y1, hz1, tm1, ... yn, hzn, tmn`
-	* `y`: waveform type, 1/2/3/4/5 for sine/square/triangle/sawtooth/noise
+	* `y`: waveform type, 1/2/3/4/5 respectively for sine/square/triangle/sawtooth/noise
 	* `hz`: frequency
 	* `tm`: duration in seconds

-Plus 4096 to `y` for interpolating `hz` from current set to the following one's `hz`.
+Plus 4096 to `y` for interpolating `hz` from current set with the following one's `hz`.

 [HOME](#welcome-to-basic8)

 ## Editors

-To reload example cartridges, click `Help`, `Reload examples`.
-BASIC8 uses UID (Unique IDentifier) to identify different cartridges, this operation will overwrite the cartridge with the same UID.
+To pause an opened running cartridge, click `Cartridge`, `Pause`, it will pause everything.

 To edit the properties of a cartridge, right click on it, then click `Properties`.

 To duplicate a cartridge, select it, then click `[Head]`, `Duplicate`.

 To purge all persistence data of a cartridge, select it, then click `[Head]`, `Cleanup`.

+To reload example cartridges, click `Help`, `Reload examples`.
+BASIC8 uses UID to identify different cartridges, this operation will overwrite the cartridge with the same UID.

 All paletted assets (sprites, tiles, quantized images) in a cartridge share the same palette.